 2] Slow Print Time

 On many occasions, slow print time can be caused by a high-resolution setting.
-High-resolution images consume more data and require more time to process.
+High-resolution images consume more data and require more processing time.
 This invariably leads to slow print times.
-So, if you aren’t so hell-bent on getting gallery quality images, print with plain paper in Normal or Draft quality for faster print speeds.
+So, if you aren’t so hell-bent on getting gallery-quality images, print with plain paper in Normal or Draft quality for faster print speeds.

 - PostScript